Brett Kavanaugh Impeachment Resolution Introduced By Ayanna Pressley

-Massachusetts Representative Ayanna Pressley has introduced an impeachment resolution against U.S. Supreme Court Justice Brett Kavanaugh, in the wake of new allegations of sexual impropriety that have been publicized in recent days.
+Massachusetts Representative Ayanna Pressley has introduced an impeachment resolution against U.S. Supreme Court Justice Brett Kavanaugh in the wake of new allegations of sexual impropriety that have been publicized in recent days.

 As USA Today reports, Pressley introduced the resolution, which you can read here, to the full House this week.
-In it, she calls for impeachment of the Trump-appointed justice, saying, “Sexual predators do not deserve a seat on the nation’s highest court, and Brett Kavanaugh’s confirmation process set a dangerous precedent.”
+In it, she calls for the impeachment of the Trump-appointed justice, saying, “Sexual predators do not deserve a seat on the nation’s highest court, and Brett Kavanaugh’s confirmation process set a dangerous precedent.”

 Back in September 2018, when he was first nominated to the Supreme Court, Kavanaugh was dogged by allegations of sexual impropriety when he was a young man.
-Specifically, as NBC News reported at the time, Christine Blasey Ford alleged that, when Kavanaugh was in high school, a “visibly drunk” friend of Kavanaugh had locked her into a bedroom, where Kavanaugh groped her and tried to take off her clothes while the friend watched.
+Specifically, as NBC News reported at the time, Christine Blasey Ford alleged that when Kavanaugh was in high school, a “visibly drunk” friend of Kavanaugh had locked her into a bedroom, where Kavanaugh groped her and tried to take off her clothes while the friend watched.

 The allegations led to contentious hearings on Capitol Hill, as well as a strict party-line vote to confirm him to the Court.